-Regional water boards may require development of, or participation in, a SNMP instead of the development of site-specific Nitrogen Control Plan for land application areas in addition to compliance with the salt and nutrient management requirements in this General Order.

-Dischargers required to prepare a SNMP may refer to regional water board accepted SNMP to minimize salt or nitrogen rather than generating their own report, provided the Discharger certifies that the appropriate salt or nitrogen control and reduction measures have been implemented.
-However, the salt or nitrogen loading potential at larger facilities is higher and when the facility has exceedances of nitrogen limits or the FDS threshold in this General Order the regional water board may direct Tier 3 and Tier 4 facilities to prepare a Nitrogen Control Plan or Salt Control Plan, respectively, that evaluates site-specific measures in addition to implementing the SNMP measures.
+Dischargers required to prepare a Salt Control Plan or Nitrogen Control Plan may refer to a regional water board accepted regional SNMP rather than generate a site-specific plan provided that the potential facility salt or nitrogen loading are addressed consistent with the requirements of this General Order and the Discharger certifies that the appropriate salt or nitrogen control measures have been implemented at the facility.
+However, the salt or nitrogen loading potential at larger facilities is higher and the regional water board may direct Tier 3 and Tier 4 facilities to prepare a Nitrogen Control Plan or Salt Control Plan that evaluates site-specific measures in addition to implementing the regional SNMP measures.

-The Central Valley Regional Water Board adopted Basin Plan amendments incorporating new programs for addressing ongoing salt and nitrate accumulation.
-The Basin Plan amendments adopted on May 31, 2018 (Resolution No. R5-2018-0034) were conditionally approved by the State Water Board on October 16, 2019 (Resolution 2019-0057) and the Office of Administrative Law on January 15, 2020 (OAL Matter No. 2019-1203-03).
+The Central Valley Regional Water Board adopted Basin Plan amendments incorporating new programs for addressing ongoing salt and nitrate accumulation on May 31, 2018 (Resolution No. R5-2018-0034).
+The State Water Board adopted a resolution (Resolution 2019-0057) approving the Central Valley Water Board Basin Plan amendments and also directed the Central Valley Water Board to make targeted revisions to the Basin Plan amendments within one year from the approval of the Basin Plan amendments by the Office of Administrative Law (OAL).
+The Office of Administrative Law approved the amendments on January 15, 2020 (OAL Matter No. 2019-1203-03).
 The resolution, Amendments to the Water Quality Control Plans for the Sacramento River and San Joaquin River Basins and the Tulare Lake Basin to Incorporate a Central Valley-wide Salt and Nitrate Control Program (R5-2018-0034), resulted from a Central Valley Regional Water Board initiated collaborative stakeholder initiative known as the Central Valley Salinity Alternatives for Long-term Sustainability (CV-SALTS).

-For nitrate, Dischargers that are unable to comply with stringent nitrate requirements will be required to take on alternate compliance approaches that involve providing replacement drinking water to persons whose drinking water is affected by nitrates.
-Dischargers could comply with the new Nitrate Control Program either individually or collectively with other Dischargers.
-Notice to Comply letters to existing Dischargers in Priority 1 groundwater basins were mailed on May 29, 2020.
-Upon receipt of a Notice to Comply letter, Priority 1 Dischargers must respond no later than 330 days.
-Notice to Comply letters for Dischargers in Priority 2 groundwater basins will be mailed 2 – 4 years after the effective date of the Basin Plan Amendments (January 17, 2020) and Priority 2 Dischargers must respond no later than 1 year after receipt.
-Groundwater basins that are not currently prioritized may be designated as a high priority on a case-by-case basis when determined necessary by the Central Valley Regional Water Board.
-New Dischargers located in groundwater basins (regardless of priority) or those with a material change to their operation that increases the level of nitrate discharged to groundwater must comply with the Nitrate Control Program and provide data and information as applicable with their Report of Waste Discharge.
+To the extent consistent with CV-SALTS, Dischargers determined by the Central Valley Regional Water Board to be participants in good standing in the CV-SALTS Alternative Permitting Approach for Salinity are exempt from compliance with Discharge Specifications C.1.a and C.1.c, and Groundwater Limitations F.1 and F.2, as they apply to water quality objectives for salinity.
+All other provisions of this General Order remain in effect.